This article was updated on 17 October to take into account the rapidly evolving landscape surrounding the autumn Budget.

 This seems unlikely, as the government is not immune to high interest rates.
 National debt, in pound terms, is higher than it has ever been and with the cost of servicing those debts (interest) at its highest since 2008, borrowing more is not a burden any Chancellor would saddle the country with lightly.

 No economist out there will envy Reeves’ position at the moment.
 Options are thin on the ground.
 Ruth Gregory, of Capital Economics, has said she expects the remaining fiscal pothole will be filled through a combination of additional borrowing and tax increases.
+And it seems she may be correct – in recent weeks, it has been rumoured that Labour will look to change how debt is defined (an interesting concept!), which signifies they may look to issue more bonds.
+Given that the size of the black hole has increased, this may be to help fill that extra gap.

 The question is: which taxes?
 And how might this be done?